About 529 plans: Education savings with tax benefits

 Choose from two plans

 There are two types of 529 plans, which vary by state.

 A 529 college savings plan invests your money to be used for qualified education expenses such as tuition, room and board, mandatory fees, and textbooks.
 You designate how and where to spend.
 It’s the more common and flexible of the two options.

 2. 529 pre-paid tuition plans

-529 pre-paid tuition plans allow the parent, grandparent, or others to prepay tuition at today’s rates at eligible public and private colleges and universities, locking in tuition prices ahead of time.
-You pay for amounts of tuition (in years, credits, or units) in one lump sum or through installments.
+A 529 pre-paid tuition plan allows a parent, grandparent, or others to prepay tuition and fees at today’s rates at eligible public and private colleges and universities.
+The benefit of this is to lock in tuition prices ahead of time.
+You pre-pay educational expenses (in years, credits, or units) in a lump sum, or through installments.

-Some plans offer contracts for a 2-year community college or a 4-year undergraduate program, or a combination, and can cover 1-5 years of tuition.
+Some plans offer contracts for a two-year community college or a four-year undergraduate program, or a combination, and can cover one to five years of tuition.
 (Some plans even allow the contract to apply to graduate school tuition.)
 Residency restrictions may apply.
 Visit savingforcollege.com to learn more about 529 prepaid tuition plans.

 "You should fully understand a plan before signing up, including its tax benefits and investment options," says Heather Winston, CFP®, assistant director of financial advice and planning at Principal®.
 “You can open a 529 plan offered by any state, so it’s good to shop around for the one that best suits your needs.”